MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

                              'Arkansas')

-#new data frame with only those 5 focus areas
+#new data frame with only those 5 states
 highlight_data <- vote_80_20_new %>%
   filter(state %in% names(highlight_colors))
 ```